FlyingSaturn/conway-classics/README.md

   2) In the **Game of Life**, delays and '\f' have been used.
 Again, I want to state: that you can update the code.

 Both of these have been implemented for BlueJ, so you may request to change the code for seamless execution universally.

+## What you need to change

+Make it CLI-suited.
+For example, as I was saying, '\f' should be replaced with '\b' or something else, which is suitable for CLI universally.
+The reason I'm not doing this is that it will make the program very less efficient.

+The Java Classes in question: Calendar, GameOfLife